 For information about accessible recreation opportunities in Pacific Northwest National Forests, visit http://www.fs.usda.gov/goto/r6/accessiblerecreation

 At a Glance

-8/17/2016: There is still a temporary re-route in place due to an ongoing rock slide.
+8/30/2016: Temporary re-route in place due to an ongoing rock slide.
 Also, a section of trail is washed out between Triple Falls and the Horsetail Creek Junction.
 Be prepared for a difficult scramble through these sections.
-Trail cleared of logs between Highway 30 and Larch Mountain Road.
+Trail cleared of logs.

 Year round - snow dependent

 Motor vehicles are prohibited.

 Fires not allowed within 200 feet of trail.

 Mountain bikes are only allowed from Larch Mountain Trailhead to junction with Trail #444.